Create, read, update and delete: RESTful APIs

-In HTTP, the GET (read), PUT (create and update), POST (create - if we don't have `id` or `uuid`), and DELETE (delete) methods are CRUD operations as they have storage management semantics, meaning that they let user agents directly manipulate the states of target resources.
-The POST method, on the other hand, is a process operation that has target-resource-specific semantics which typically exceed the scope of CRUD operations.
+In HTTP, the POST (create), GET (read), PUT (update), PATCH (partial update), and DELETE methods correspond to CRUD operations as they have storage management semantics, meaning that they let user agents directly manipulate the states of target resources.
+However, POST is not limited to resource creation and may also be used for process-oriented operations whose semantics exceed the scope of CRUD.

 User interface

 CRUD is also relevant at the user interface level of most applications.
 For example, in address book software, the basic storage unit is an individual contact entry.
 As a bare minimum, the software must allow the user to: